ChilliCream/workshops/crypto/docs/docs/03-frontend/frontend6.md

 :::info

-There are several way to implement `optimistic` updates, to provide a better UX.
+There are several ways to implement `optimistic` updates, to provide a better UX.
 In the example above, we have used `optimisticUpdater`: a function used to optimistically update the local in-memory store, i.e. immediately, before the mutation request has completed.
 If an error occurs during the mutation request, the optimistic update will be rolled back.

 :::